anmolvj/miah-jeffra-portfolio/src/pages/book/first-book.md

       it with this sparkling debut.
     reviewerName: Janet Sarbanes
   - message: >-
-      Both tough and tender, sometimes laugh-out-loud funny and other times direly serious, Miah Jeffra flips the script in these essays on art, danger, seduction and sexuality.
-Moving between critical, narrative, lyrical modes Jeffra illuminates and entertains.
-I loved this book.
-    reviewerName: Kazim Ali
-  - message: >-
       Through these dexterously choreographed essays, Miah Jeffra perfects a grim exuberance that comes to suggest a new optimism.
 He writes: 'We made the Titanic, we made the Hindenburg, we made the Challenger Shuttle.
 We